 The task is to count the most frequent words, which extracts data from dynamic sources.

-beautiful soup module, which will extract data from the web-pages and store them in a list.
-There might be some undesired words or symbols (like special symbols, blankspaces), which can be filtered inorder to ease the counts and get the desired results.
+First, create a web-crawler or scraper with the help of requests module and beautiful soup module, which will extract data from the web-pages and store them in a list.
+There might be some undesired words or symbols (like special symbols, blank spaces), which can be filtered in order to ease the counts and get the desired results.

 Modules and Library functions used :

 requests : Will allow you to send HTTP/1.1 requests and many more.

-beautifulsoup4 : For pulling data out of HTML and XML files.
+beautifulsoup4 : Used for parsing HTML/XML to extract data out of HTML and XML files.

 operator : Exports a set of efficient functions corresponding to the intrinsic operators.

 collections : Implements high-performance container datatypes.